Denominational Resources for Closing and Merging Churches

 To access these free resources, click bit.ly/DenominationalResources or the button below:

-Are you a leader in a local church?
+Are you a pastor or lay leader in a local church?

 Review what’s available for your denomination and then contact your judicatory leaders (synod, conference, region, diocese, district, etc).
 Not all denominations post their information online, and still others may rely on oral histories of how they’ve seen others do it.